Government payments among three priority use cases for digital euro: ECB

 The Global Government Fintech Lab (held in Estonia in 1 June 2022) featured a panel session titled ‘How can CBDCs help deliver public good?’.
 Watch the session in full (46min 36sec) =>

-Receive our FREE monthly newsletter, as well as invites to webinars and exclusive in-person events.
+Receive our monthly newsletter, PLUS invitations to our webinars and events.